vedant-jain03/code-board/README.md

 ![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## What it does ⛳
-Code-Meet is a website solely designed for Teachers and Students, to make learning fun and easy.
+CodeBoard is a website solely designed for Teachers and Students, to make learning fun and easy.

 | ![CPT2209251134-1528x742 (1)](https://user-images.githubusercontent.com/77020164/192130645-a8a279c3-8605-49af-9a1a-e29ebd9c2d5d.gif)
 |-|